Hananasiri/final-project-clinics/README.md

 #Features List:

-The user can choose the appropriate time for him
+- The user can choose the appropriate time for him.
-The user has more than one clinic
+- The user has more than one clinic.
-The user can delete an appointment and add a new appointment Accurately locate clinics map
+- The user can delete an appointment and add a new appointment.
+- Accurately locate clinics map.

 #Structure:

 // Add your project screens/models/views/cells

- Models: clinic , Service , Advice
+ Models: clinic , Service , Advice.
- Controllers: ClinicVC , LoginVC , TabVC , ReservationVC , NewServiceVC , AdvicesVC , Location
+ Controllers: ClinicVC , LoginVC , TabVC , ReservationVC , NewServiceVC , AdvicesVC , LocationVC.
- Clinics: ClinicVC , ClinicCell , DinteraClinic , JoyaClinic , AlmadarClinic , ProClinic
+ Clinics: ClinicVC , ClinicCell , DinteraClinic , JoyaClinic , AlmadarClinic , ProClinic.
- Services: ReservationsService
+ Services: ReservationsService.
- Models: ClinicCell  ,DinteraClinicCell,JoyaClinicCell,AlmadarClinicCell ,ProClinicCell,AdvicesCell ,
+ Models: ClinicCell  ,DinteraClinicCell,JoyaClinicCell,AlmadarClinicCell ,ProClinicCell,AdvicesCell.
- Tab bar: Clinics , ClinicsLocation, MedicalAdvice, MyAppointments , Profile
+ Tab bar: Clinics , ClinicsLocation, MedicalAdvice, MyAppointments , Profile.

 #Components :